 Wix allows you to use Google translate and rewrite your website in another language, but it doesn’t modify the URLs, so it’s not optimal for SEO purposes.

-Wix inventory management features are accessible through apps, which also allow you to get reports on revenue and visitors.
-Wix multiple product pages are available, so for smaller shops that don’t need lots of features, Wix can be the way to go.
+Wix inventory management features are accessible through apps, allowing you to get revenue and visitor reports.
+Wix multiple product pages are available, so for smaller shops that don’t need many features, Wix can be the way to go.

 Shopify is a killer at the ecommerce game.
-You can manage your stock, receive all kinds of reports and analytics, as well as register products in single or multiple formats.
+You can manage your stock, receive all kinds of reports and analytics, and register products in single or multiple formats.
 Since Shopify also integrates a Point-of-Sale system, you can manage your inventory over multiple locations.

 And the winner in the sales features category between Shopify vs Wix is… obviously, Shopify.

 Just like other website builders and ecommerce solutions, Shopify and Wix also feature an app store where you can find extra features provided by third parties.
-These apps and plugins enable you to build a site or ecommerce store with near-infinite capabilities.
+These apps and plugins enable you to build an ecommerce store with near-infinite capabilities.

 The Shopify App Store gives you access to over 5,760 free and paid ecommerce apps.
 On the flip side, the Wix App Market features over 250 apps, only 54 of which are dedicated to ecommerce.